PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 Within a user namespace, the kubelet also ignores any error raised from trying to open `/dev/kmsg`.
 This feature gate also allows kube-proxy to ignore an error during setting `RLIMIT_NOFILE`.

-The `KubeletInUserNamespace` feature gate was introduced in Kubernetes v1.22 with "alpha" status.
+The `KubeletInUserNamespace` feature gate was introduced in PlaidCloud v1.22 with "alpha" status.

 Running kubelet in a user namespace without using this feature gate is also possible by mounting a specially crafted proc filesystem, but not officially supported.